PeterZZQ/CeSpGRN/README.md

 * `src` stores the inference algorithms.
 * `test` stores the `scripts` (testing scripts) and `results` (testing results).
-* `simulator` stores the simulation code, include two simulators: `boolODE` and `linearODE`
+* `simulator` stores the simulation code, include two simulators: `boolODE`, `linearODE` and `GGM`.
 * `data` stores the generated data
-  * `boolODE_Sep13` stores the data that we used to comprehensively test the model on Sep.
+  * `boolODE_Sep13` stores the bool ODE data that we used to comprehensively test the model on Sep.
 13th.
+  * `linearODE_Sep13` stores the linear ODE data that we used to comprehensively test the model on Sep.
+13th.
+  * `GGM` stores the Gaussian Graphical Model data that we used to test the model.

 ## Data